Gozinne/WEB-STACK-IMPLEMENTATION-MERN-.github.io/README.md

 * R: [ReactJS](https://reactjs.org/docs/getting-started.html)
 * N: [NodeJS](https://www.simplilearn.com/tutorials/nodejs-tutorial/what-is-nodejs)

-When we apply the MERN stack we implement the display layer with React, the middle or application layer with Express and Node, and the database layer with MongoDB.
+When we apply the Mern Stack, we implement the display layer with React, the middle or application layer with Expess and Node and the database layer with MongoDB.
-In this MERN stack lesson, we will use these four technologies to create a simple To-do app.
+In this MERN Project, a simple To-Do app will be created using this four technologies.

 ### Why use MERN?